On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Strategy for the Proof of the Main Theorem

 where $f:\ZZ\times\ZZ\rightarrow \CC$ is supported on pairs of prime numbers.
 The goal is to give good upper bounds for $S(X; f)$ when $f$ oscillates.
 Let $Y$ be a positive real number.
 Then

 where

 and

 Usually $Y$ is chosen small enough compared to $X$ so that the sum $A(X, Y; f)$ can be handled using the Siegel-Walfisz theorem and variations thereof.
-Bounding the sum $B(X, Y; f)$ then usually proceeds by proving a double oscillation theorem for $f$, and this type of theorem is generally useful only when $Y$ is not too small.
-We make these techniques precise in the following proposition.
+Bounding the sum $B(X, Y; f)$ then usually proceeds by proving a double-oscillation theorem for $f$, and this type of theorem is generally useful only when $Y$ is not too small.
+We make these techniques precise in the following proposition. \begin{prop} Let $X>1$ be a real number, let $f:\ZZ\times\ZZ\rightarrow \CC$ be a function satisfying $\|f\|_{\infty}\leq 1$, and let $S(X; f)$ be defined as in \eqref{SXf}.
+Let $Y$ be a real number satisfying $1<Y<X^{\frac{1}{4}}$.
+Suppose that there exist positive real numbers $\delta_1$, $\delta_2$, and~$\delta_3$ satisfying $\delta_3<\delta_2$ such that